VI-Tran-computerEngineer/WhatsApp-BOT/README.md

 DELETE FROM <table_name>
 WHERE <condition>,...

-"""Example for deleting the phone_number is "123456789" on "to_phone_number" column:
+"""Example for deleting phone_number "123456789" in "to_phone_number" table:
 DELETE FROM to_phone_number
 WHERE phone_number="123456789"
 """